beddalumia/DMFT-LAB/+runDMFT/README.md

 - `refresh_line()` Systematically enters the folder structure of a pre-existent calculation and uses the given _used_ files as a _restart_ to perform some additional dmft loops.
 Useful if something has been added to the driver or if you want to change something in the inputfile for just one last loop (e.g. `dm_flag`, `chi_flag`...).
 It has also a single-point variant, for maximum flexibility: `refresh_point()` that can be called from within a computation folder.

+- `inspect_line()` Call if you wish to inspect, at runtime, how much points have been computed, how much have converged and which have not.

 #### Testing & Setup

 - `interactive_line()` Interactive-ish workflow: on-the-flight manual updates of the inputfile, while dmft waits for you (in a dumb way); Hubbard steps are inevitably fixed.